 (b) an ESA, means the ESA-code.

+monitoring period, in relation to a CSG service, means the 8 calendar month period immediately after the completion of the remediation of the service under this section.

-network event means a fault or service difficulty in a cable run in relation to a standard telephone service supplied to a customer of the licensee but does not include a fault or service difficulty caused by:
+network event means a fault or service difficulty in a cable run in relation to an STS supplied to a customer of the licensee but does not include a fault or service difficulty caused by:

 (a) faulty customer equipment;